rpmuller/ePubs/WesternPhilosophy.md

 bishops all are fiercely ridiculed.
-Particularly fierce is the attack on the monastic orders: they are "brainsick fools," who have very little religion in them, yet are "highly in love with themselves, and fond admirers of their own happiness/' They behave as if all religion consisted in minute punctilio: "The precise number of
+Particularly fierce is the attack on the monastic orders: they are "brainsick fools," who have very little religion in them, yet are "highly in love with themselves, and fond admirers of their own happiness."
+They behave as if all religion consisted in minute punctilio: "The precise number of

 535